Mass Effect or Star Wars?

-Notwithstanding the title of this article, I want to make one thing abundantly clear before I begin to defend my position: I am a big fan of the Star Wars films.
+Notwithstanding the title of this article, I want to make one thing abundantly clear before I begin to defend my position: I am a big fan of Star Wars films.

 I’m certainly not a die-hard fanatic by any stretch of the imagination.
 I don’t have Star Wars-themed bed sheets; I don’t cosplay as Darth Vader on weekends; I don’t queue outside the cinema for days on end prior to the release of the next installment, just so I can be amongst the first to see it; and I don’t have a room chock full of official action figures, complementary novels, signed posters, and commemorative crockery.
 Nevertheless, I have a great deal of affection for George Lucas’s sci-fi masterpiece.

 The thing is, despite its cultural significance and some genre-defining qualities, for me, personally, Star Wars isn’t the pinnacle of science fiction.
-Despite its flaws, I actually believe BioWare’s Mass Effect series offers a marginally richer, more immersive and coherent universe.
+Despite its flaws, I actually believe BioWare’s Mass Effect series offers a marginally richer, more immersive, and coherent universe.

 Allow me to explain my reasoning.